safe-global/safe-deployments/.github/PULL_REQUEST_TEMPLATE.md

 ## Add new chain

 > Template to provide information about the new chain.
 Only add extra information in the bottom section.
 Ensure that the contracts are deployed on the chain, if not deploy with [safe-contracts](https://github.com/safe-global/safe-contracts).
-Only 1 Chain ID, 1 Safe Version and 1 Deployment type per PR.
-This entire paragraph can be deleted.
+Only **one** chain ID, **one** Safe version and **one** deployment type per PR.
+This entire paragraph should be deleted.

 Please fill the following form: